The Legal Project

 Canada's Human Rights Tribunal (CHRT) was originally established to adjudicate complaints of housing and employment discrimination.
 Unfortunately, its lax evidentiary standards and wide jurisdictional reach have made it easy for its benign mission to metastasize into a vehicle for stifling critical discussion of Islam.

-In Europe, individuals who are charged with "hate speech" are brought into court and afforded the due process rights of a criminal defendant.
+In Europe, individuals who are charged with "hate speech" are at least brought into court and afforded the due process rights of a criminal defendant.
 By contrast, in Canada, the Tribunal's lax rules of procedure and evidence enable plaintiffs to pursue claims that would never survive in a standard court of law.

 Examples of this procedural unfairness include: